 - A Scam store can have no social media accounts or online presence beyond its own website.
 When it does have social media, check to see if there are any valid ratings and reviews about its products or services.
-An invalid review is often an overly positive compliment, follow by a 5-star rating, and it often comes from a new clone account with little to no personal information.
+An invalid review is often an overly positive compliment, followed by a 5-star rating, and it often comes from a new clone account with little to no personal information.
 It may lack specific details or personal experiences.
 Invalid reviews are typically posted in batches, so they have similar language or phrasing across multiple reviews.

-How Shopify is Addressing Scam Stores
+How Shopify is Addressing Shopify Scam Stores

 Shopify has several policies in place to address and prevent scam stores on its platform.
 These policies include:

 - Verification: Shopify verifies the identity and contact information of all merchants before allowing them to set up a store to prevent any Shopify fake stores.

 - Fraud analysis: Shopify uses AI-powered fraud analysis tools and technologies to detect and prevent fraudulent activities on its platform.

 - Prohibited products: Shopify prohibits the sale of certain products, such as counterfeit goods, illegal drugs, and weapons.

 - Reporting system: Shopify has a system in place for reporting fraudulent activities and scam stores on its platform.

 If a merchant is marked as spam, Shopify will take various actions against scam stores on its platform.
 Shopify has shut down thousands of scam stores on its platform and permanently banned many sellers that are related.
 Furthermore, Shopify also has taken legal action against scam stores that violate its policies or engage in illegal activities.